DRBarnum/Final-Project/functional.md

 * If there are graphics screens involved, describe every screen that the user will experience: what is it for?
     What did the user have to do to get there and how does she move on to the next?
- There will be two four main screens.
+ There will be four main screens.
 The start menu.
 This will be a blank screen with the words "Hit ENTER to start".
 The next screen will be the play screen.
-This is the 6 story tower with the player on the bottom and the enemy at the top.
+This is the 5 story tower with the player on the bottom and the trophy at the top.
 The next two screens are very similar.
 If the player loses all three lives then a screen will display "You Lose!
 Hit Q to Quit or R to Restart." or if the player gets to the top the screen will display "You Win!
 Hit Q to Quit or R to Restart".

 * For each graphics screen, describe every active control input and what it does.
 What elements on the screen will change in response to user input?